Transportation Alternatives (TA) Program

 Cemetery Locator

-Georgia DOT has published a call for Transportation Alternatives Program (TAP) project applications for fiscal year 2024 funding.
-Applications for the call for projects will be accepted until February 29, 2024.
+Georgia DOT has published a call for Transportation Alternatives (TA) project applications for fiscal year 2025 funding.
+Applications for the call for projects will be accepted until August 15, 2024.
 Please use the this online application form to submit your project.

 View Application